canyon289/canyon289.github.io/dev/content/FriendsCircles.md

 ##The Solution
-It was misleading that the problem was titled Friends Circles because the problem is actually asking How many people know are connected through their friends and their friends friends.
+It was misleading that the problem was titled Friends Circles because the problem is actually asking how many people are connected through their friends and their friends friends.
 In math terms it's asking how many groups of nodes are connected by their edges.